Geographical Index > United States > Washington > Pierce County > Report # 56232|

 About BFRO Investigator Christina Helton:

 >30yrs. as nurse.
 Attended numerous BFRO expeditions in WA, MT, OR.
 Became interested in 5th grade when my teacher told a story of when she was around 12 and went hunting w/her dad in Colorado.
 She saw something a way in the distance from up in her stand.
-When she raised her rifle and looked at it through the scope, she saw how "humanish this thing looked" and said she didn't want to shoot it cause she was afraid she'd get in trouble for hurting some one.
+When she raised her rifle and looked at it through the scope, she saw how "humanish this thing looked".